Personal

 April 8, 2016

-I’m Claire.
+I’m Marla

 Destination Travel Photography | simply-splendid.com | Marla Cyree Xiamen China Kodak Ektar Film Asia

 When I was younger I remember wondering what the Great Wall of China looked like in person.
 I had only seen pictures of course, but I tried to imagine the scale of it and what it would feel like to be there and yet at the same time, even then, I never really believed I would go.
 I’m a traveler at heart, but life realities and adulthood responsibilities take hold eventually, one might be inclined to make a bucket list of places they hope to go someday and China wasn’t at the forefront of mine.
-I still haven’t made it to the Great Wall, but somehow I found myself IN China this year with my daughter in tow, thanks to a gigantic life/work change of one beloved best friend and her family.
+I still haven’t made it to the Great Wall, but somehow I found myself in China this year with my daughter in tow, thanks to a gigantic life/work change of one beloved best friend and her family.

 We traveled to a “small” island city called Xiamen for Spring Break; home to 5.5 million people, which is approximately 1 million people more than my entire state of Oregon.
 Overwhelming wonderment is a good way to describe my reaction to the culture change and population density.
 Color, textures, food, buildings, people…oh so many people… all in quantities I never could have imagined.
 But the rhythm in which all these things and people exist in together; the hum of life in Xiamen is like some sort of marvelous choreography.
 The best way to describe it is constant merging.
 I don’t know how they do it, but I suppose when so many people live in one set amount of space, the people adapt; they figure out the correct cadence of life necessary to make it work.